-The BMA network of elected women (NEW) is a group of BMA elected women members who will champion and strengthen female leadership and advance diversity for the benefit of our Association.
+The BMA network of elected women (NEW) is a group of BMA elected women members who will champion and strengthen leadership and advance diversity for the benefit of our Association.

 We recognise that the collaboration of different voices at all levels and from all backgrounds is key to unlocking our collective potential.